 Guided Fly Fishing Trips

 Of all the services I offer I take the most pride in and probably enjoy the most our guided fly fishing trips.
 We don’t have an “off season” or “down time” as I guide 12 months a year in all types of conditions and a variety of waters…..freestone rivers, spring creeks, and tailwaters……to ponds, lakes, and more.
 Guiding isn’t something I do in the offseason, as a part time job, or have a job and do it for fun…it is my job….I am full time at what I do….100% skin in the game.
 We do as many trips in cold weather and winter seasons as we do at any other time of the year.
 In an average year I’ll be on the water about 275 days, and when I’m not on the water with clients I often am in addition to that on the water myself or with family and friends…..
 So Slow time/down time/”off season”…..We don’t have a lot of that.
 I can show you fishing of such quality in so called ‘off seasons’ that “waiting til the weather breaks” or “waiting for spring or whatever ‘better’ time” will no longer be a part of your vocabulary…..
 Quite simply …. in order to survive fish must eat.
-I have put what will soon be four decades into developing strategies, techniques, and patterns that allow us to do well in all seasons from over 40 years experience as an angler myself first and foremost, and almost 30 as a flyfishing guide.
+I have put over three decades into developing strategies, techniques, and patterns that allow us to do well in all seasons from over 40 years experience as an angler myself first and foremost, and almost 30 as a flyfishing guide.
 Enjoy the benefits of local knowledge.
 I live here, have always lived in the area, and have invested as much or more time guiding and fishing/flyfishing full time as anyone currently working in our area…..so when the term ‘native’ comes up…..that’s me.
 Our roots are right here in Appalachia….and began generations ago with my grandparents and great grandparents , Eastern Band Cherokees who originated from the NC mountains.
 So to say its in my blood….it literally is!